 Only courses currently presented in English will be announced on this English version of the website.
 For the courses in Dutch, check the SHF activities calendar on the Dutch version of this website.
 A complete overview of courses in English is available in the COURSE OVERVIEW.

-THE COURSE IS FULL
+THE COURSE IS FULL Only for waiting list registration

 The Scott Haldane Foundation’s (SHF) basic course in diving medicine provides physicians with an introduction to diving and hyperbaric medicine.
 Diving and working under pressure differ significantly from sports and activities undertaken in normal atmospheric conditions.
 Many physical abnormalities that seem minor in the terrestrial setting have significant consequences in the diving environment.
 For instance, a loss of consciousness underwater will in most cases lead to death by drowning.
 Little, if any, attention is paid to hyperbaric conditions in the standard medical school curriculum.
 This course is designed to fill in that gap in knowledge and provide a qualification that enables the practitioner to perform medical examinations for the diving candidate.